Last month I was stopped at three roadblocks, shot at, and taken hostage.

 I was struck by the contrast between the advice given – if stopped or kidnapped stay polite and calm and hand over whatever is asked for to avoid physical harm – but if faced with sexual assault resist, scream, and run.

 The trainers were all big, strong military men.
 They were approaching the topic very sensitively, but unlike with the other topics, they did not have direct experience.
 I found myself wondering, ‘Is this information really sound?’

 Days later, reflecting on my own experiences of assault in which I took the tact of trying to negotiate my way to safety, the nagging question of ‘Would I have been better off had I known this advice?’ led me to do my own research.

 I found a plethora of how-to guides on avoiding assault or steps to take after assault, but very little practical information on what to do during an assault.
 It took diving into academic research to find that the HEAT trainers were right – statistics show odds of being raped are cut in half by resisting, while odds of being injured only go up around 10%.

 A summary of ten years of research I found concluded: “fighting, fleeing, and screaming/yelling are all associated with decreased odds of completing rape…resistance needs to be as forceful as the offenders attack and to match the type of strategy used by the attacker.”

 It is depressing and shocking that though a third of women experience assault, resistance tactics are not common knowledge, and we must continue to include caveats that rape is rape and women are not to blame whether we resist or not.

 But I am also inspired, and relieved.
 The burden feels less heavy.
 Mainstream training, led by military men who clearly deeply care, is now spotlighting the high risk and high trauma of sexual assault, providing support, and training to combat this assault.

 Our movement is growing.
-More and more people know and care about ending sexual assault and rape, both for the widely marginalized women in war zones who Women for Women International serves and those right here at home.
+More and more people know and care about ending sexual assault and rape for the widely marginalized women in war zones who Women for Women International serve and also those right here at home.